 Honesty and Integrity: Binder and Associates (360) 573-8114

-Binder and Associates (360) 573-8114 holds itself to the industry standards and rules set in place for professional behavior.
-We can't accept anything less from ourselves.
-Working on orders that contingency fees is not something we can consider That is, we are not able to agree to do an appraisal report and get paid only if the loan closes.
-Another practice that's restricted is doing assignments on percentage fees.
-That is probably the appraisal professions most important rule, because it would invite fraudulent practices since increasing the value of the home would up the fee.
+We demand the highest ethical standards possible from ourselves.
+Working on assignments that contingency fees is never an option.
+That is, we don't agree to do an appraisal report and get paid only if the loan closes.
+We don't do assignments on percentage fees.
+That is probably the appraisal professions biggest no-no, because it would invite fraudulent practices since increasing the estimate of the home would inflate the fee.
 We set ourselves to a higher standard.
-Other unprofessional practices may be defined by state law or professional organizations to which an appraiser belongs.
+Other unethical practices may be established by state law or professional organizations to which an appraiser belongs.

 The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
 We diligently follow these rules to the letter which means you can be confident we are going above and beyond to provide an unbiased determination of the home or property value.

 As soon as you order an appraisal from Binder and Associates (360) 573-8114 we'll make sure you're getting the professional service you expect along with the an ethical approach with appraisals that we're known for.